abhishekbose87/remoteindian/content/interviews/prashant-abhishek.md

 Information Technology

-### What is your family/friends reaction to remote working on a scale of 1-5 (where 1-negative and 5-very positive)
+### What is your family/friends reaction to remote working on a scale of 1-5 (where 1-negative and 5-very positive)?

 3.5